cosmozhang1995/sublime-plugin-multipaste/README.md

-# Sublime Plugin - Pastebin
+# Sublime Plugin - Multi Paste

 With this plugin, you can hold up to 9 phrases in the same time and paste any one at any time.